bllllent/ltc/Security.md

 ### Basic Implementation

-1. Install browser plugins and install on cell phone to make it easy to use.
+1. Install browser plugins and on cell phone to make it easy to use.
 1. Visit every site you have a login and reset password to a unique long password.

 ### Advanced